colloquet/colloque-blog/content/blog/2-simple-tips-on-using-react-hooks/index.md

 This looks fine at first glance but there are actually 2 potential bugs here:
 1. If user navigate away before the API returns, this will cause a set state to an unmounted component which may lead to memory leak.
-2. If `userId` changes before the previous request returns, this will cause the component to send another request which may lead to race condition (The first request returns slower than the second request and override the state).
+2. If `userId` changes before the previous request returns, this will cause the component to send another request which may lead to race condition (The first request returns after the second one and override the state).

 To prevent those bugs we can simply add a local variable `ignore`: